 Using Disk Defragmenter in Windows XP

-You might need to be logged on as an administrator or a member of the Administrators group in order to perform some tasks.
+You might need to be logged on as an administrator or a member of the Administrators group to perform some tasks.

 • To open Disk Defragmenter, click Start, point to Programs, point to Accessories, point to System Tools, and then click Disk Defragmenter.